General Volunteer Camp Staff - FAQ

 Q: Do I have to live in a cabin with kids?

 A: Yes.
 You must be willing to sleep in a cabin with kids to volunteer at Merry Heart Children’s Camp

 Q: Do I get any time off?

-A: No. You are responsible for your cabin at all times of the day.
+A: We provide breaks for all our counselors.
 There are a few nights during camp where you will have the opportunity for a free hour to socialize, check your email, etc.

 Q: Can I bring my phone to camp?
 Can I check my email?

 A: We recommend you leave all electronic devices at home.
 There is very limited cell reception and no Internet available.
 If you do decide to bring your phone to camp, it must be out of sight of campers at all times.
 You must have a watch at camp - your phone may not be used as your watch or your camera.